zendframework/zf2-documentation/docs/languages/en/modules/zend.stdlib.hydrator.filter.rst

 - **Zend\\Stdlib\\Hydrator\\Filter\\HasFilter**

-  This filter is used in the ``ClassMethods`` hydrator, to decide that has methods will be extracted.
+  This filter is used in the ``ClassMethods`` hydrator, to decide that ``has`` methods will be extracted.
   It checks, if the key that should be extracted starts with ``has`` or looks like this ``Zend\Foo\Bar::hasFoo``

 - **Zend\\Stdlib\\Hydrator\\Filter\\IsFilter**

-  This filter is used in the ``ClassMethods`` hydrator, to decide that is methods will be extracted.
+  This filter is used in the ``ClassMethods`` hydrator, to decide that ``is`` methods will be extracted.
   It checks, if the key that should be extracted starts with ``is`` or looks like this ``Zend\Foo\Bar::isFoo``

 - **Zend\\Stdlib\\Hydrator\\Filter\\MethodMatchFilter**

   This filter allows you to strip methods from the extraction with the correct condition in the composite.
   It checks, if the key that should be extracted matches a method name.
-Eiter ``getServiceLocator`` or ``Zend\Foo::getServicelocator``.
-The methodname is specified in the constructor of this filter.
-The 2nd parameter decides wheter to use white or blacklisting to decide.
+Either ``getServiceLocator`` or ``Zend\Foo::getServicelocator``.
+The name of the method is specified in the constructor of this filter.
+The 2nd parameter decides whether to use white or blacklisting to decide.
 Default is blacklisting - pass ``false`` to change it.

 - **Zend\\Stdlib\\Hydrator\\Filter\\NumberOfParameterFilter**

   This filter is used in the ``ClassMethods`` hydrator, to check the number of parameters.
-By convention, the get, has and is methods do not get any parameters - but it may happen.
+By convention, the ``get``, ``has`` and ``is`` methods do not get any parameters - but it may happen.
 You can add your own number of needed parameters, simply add the number to the constructor.
 The default value is 0

 .. _zend.stdlib.hydrator.filter.remove: